The Kathmandu Valley of Nepal

 March 20-30, 2026

-JOIN US for 5 days of morning practice & afternooon exploration of the rich, ancient, Buddhist and Hindu traditions of the Kathmandu Valley followed by 5 days in the Himalayan foothills steeped in the Ashtanga tradition!
+JOIN US for 5 days of morning practice & afternoon exploration of the rich, ancient, Buddhist traditions of the Kathmandu Valley followed by 5 days in the Himalayan foothills steeped exploration of the Ashtanga & Vajrayana traditions!

 Our days will include…

-Ashtanga Yoga in the traditional Mysore style (and maybe a Led Primary)—morning classes under Tim’s expert guidance with Cory assisting!
+Ashtanga Yoga in the traditional Mysore style (and maybe a Led Primary)—morning classes under Tim’s expert guidance.
+This will mark Tim’s 3rd pilgrimage wherein you’ll reap the benefits of his tutelege in the experiential practice of body-breath-mind integration.

 Yoga

-Daily meditation with Cory grounded in the teachings of Chokyi Nyima Rinpoche & Yongey Mingyur Rinpoche we will explore practices to bring anytime, anywhere awareness into your life!
+Daily meditation with Cory grounded in the Vajrayana Buddhist teachings of Chokyi Nyima Rinpoche & Yongey Mingyur Rinpoche.
+We will explore practices to bring anytime, anywhere awareness into your life!

 Meditation